FuturICT2/susDAO-demos/README.md

 ## Commit-walker script

 I wrote the `commit-walker.sh` script to advance in the git history commit by commit during the deployment live demo.
-Starting from the past on a new branch and cherry-picking one by one from `main` towards the latest.
+Starting from the past on a new branch and cherry-picking one by one from `main` forward.
 It uses `stepcounter` to read/write the next step and `git.log` to extract the respective commit hash.
 The command to list the hashes is:

 ```sh
 git log --reverse --pretty=tformat:%h > git.log